MicrosoftDocs/appcenter-docs/docs/auth/getting-started.md

      ![Copy the sign-in user flow from Azure](./images/copy-sign-in-user-flow.png)
      - Make sure the user flow is configured to use the **tfp** claim.
 Click on the name of the user flow, then click on properties and make sure the **Claim representing the user flow** is set to **tfp**.
 App Center is compatible only with the **tfp** setting.
 If you are updating the claim, make sure to click the **Save** button.
      ![Configure the tfp claim](./images/configure-tfp-claim.png)
-     - Navigate back to App Center, and paste this name in the text box under the section **Manually add your user flow**.
+     - Navigate back to App Center, and paste the user flow name in the text box under the section **Manually add your user flow**.
      ![Paste the sign-in user flow in App Center](./images/paste-sign-in-user-flow.png)
 10. Click **Done**.
 You will be prompted to allow App Center Auth to show the details of the Azure AD B2C tenant to your App Center collaborators.
 Click **Grant access**.